 By avoiding these common mistakes and following the tips provided, Amazon sellers can improve their performance and success using both FBA and FBM fulfillment methods.

-What is the main difference between FBA and FBM?
+What is the difference between Amazon FBM and FBA?

 FBA (Fulfillment by Amazon) is a service provided by Amazon where they handle storage, packing, shipping, and customer service for your products.
 With FBA, you send your products to Amazon’s fulfillment centers, and they take care of the rest.